-I'm a 47 year old aspiring writer who has finally taken the time and put in the effort to make the dream come true instead of just keep wishing it.
+I'm a 48 year old aspiring writer who has finally taken the time and put in effort to make the dream come true instead of just keep wishing it.
 I currently have 2 books available on Amazon, 'Amazing Grace' & 'The Brand of Brotherhood.'

 A Fight Worth Having

 They were strangers in this land, everyone was, but they were alienated more than most.
 It was 1847 and they had travelled west in search of a new homeland.
 The journey had been hard.
 It was a long trek through cold, desolate land, traversing the Rocky Mountains in the frigid, harsh, winter before finally settling in Utah.
 They had followed Brigham Young from their settlement in Illinois after the murder of their leader, Joseph Smith.